-- a) After the following infringements, a free kick will be awarded to the non-offending team:

-- i.
-Foul Play.

-- ii.
-Offside.
+- a) Following the infringement from the following offences a free kick will be awarded to the non-offending team: - i.
+Foul Play. - ii.
+Offside. - iii.
+Squeezeball in the event that a ball carrier uses the squeezeball technique.

-- iii.
-Squeezeball in the event that a ball carrier uses the squeezeball technique. - Note: Squeezeball" is a technique where the ball carrier goes to ground, head forward (touching or close to the ground), irrespective of immediate contact with opponents, usually keeping parallel to the touchline, holding and protecting the ball close to the chest and, when on the ground, pushing the ball back between the legs. - iv.
-If a player falls on or over a player lying on the ground with the ball in their possession or voluntarily fall on or over players lying on the ground with the ball between them, or near them. - v.
-If a team pushes in the scrum. - vii.
-When the tackler makes contact above the base of the sternum. - b) A free kick is a kick from hand.
-The kick must move the ball a visible distance from hand or along the ground.
-This can either be a tap by the player to themselves, or a kick to gain ground.
-The opponents must be 7 metres back, towards their own goal line.
+- iv.
+If a player falls on or over a player lying on the ground with the ball in their possession or falls on or over players lying on the ground with the ball between them, or near them. - v.
+If a player is prevented by the opposition from passing the ball immediately when they have gone to ground in possession. - vi.
+If the tackler makes contact above the base of the sternum. - b) A free kick is a kick from hand.
+The kick must move the ball a visible distance out of the hand or along the ground This can either be a tap by the player to themselves, or a kick to gain ground.
+The opponents must be 10 metres back, towards their own goal line.